Skip to content

 Son of Ramesses IX, great-grandson of Ramesses III, probably a descendant of Ramesses II and the ninth pharaoh of the 20th Dynasty.

-Ramses X, too, is quite obscure and very little about his reign was documented.
+Ramses X, too, is relatively obscure, and very little about his reign has been documented.
 What is known for sure is that Egypt continued its inevitable downfall.
 The military was weakened, so the Libyans returned to attack Thebes and Upper Egypt.
 Consequently, work in the Valley of the Kings stopped before the pharaoh’s tomb was finished.

-Ramesses X died in 1107 BC, but nobody currently knows where he was buried.
+Ramesses X died in 1107 BC, but nobody knows where he was buried.

 Ramses XI (1107 – 1078 BC)